nasif-co/Asterism/Code Descriptions/Web Visualization.md

 }
 ```

 To achieve this, we use the *unshift* function.
 This automatically adds the latest data point on the 0 position, shifting everything downward.
-Then, we make sure the length of the each of the *message* stays at 10, which deletes the data of the previous 10th position.
+Then, we make sure the length of each of the *message* arrays stays at 10, which deletes the data of the previous 9th position.

-Also, this functions updates the current position of the ligh-object, making sure it coincides with the position value of the message in index 0.
+Also, this functions updates the current position of the light-object, making sure it coincides with the position value of the message in index 0.

 ## Draw
 ```js